News

 Source: thefastmode.com

-The report, titled “Media over Wireless: Networks for Ubiquitous Video,” looks at the growing demand for video and immersive experiences on wireless networks.
-Current wireless networks may not be able to handle the next generation of immersive entertainment as XR applications place new demands on them.
+The report, titled "Media over Wireless: Networks for Ubiquitous Video," highlights the increasing demand for video and immersive experiences on wireless networks.
+Current systems may fall short as extended reality (XR) applications place unprecedented pressure on network capacity and reliability.
+This trend underscores the need for significant upgrades to support the future of digital entertainment.

 XR Market Growth